 Actor/Role-condition Action/Description At # Begins when SMM SMM decides to launch the software rollback.
 1 SMM SMM takes appropriate steps to prepare the system for the software rollback of the destination VNF and the G-VNFM.
-2 SMM SMM instantiates a new S-VNFM instance and verifies that it is operational (see notes 1 and 3).
+15 2 SMM SMM instantiates a new S-VNFM instance and verifies that it is operational (see notes 1 and 3).
 3 SMM -> S-VNFM SMM sets the peering information in the S-VNFM and in NFVO.
 SMM unlocks the S-VNFM (see note 1).
 4 5 S-VNFM <-> NFVO S-VNFM peers with NFVO (see note 1).
 5 SMM -> NFVO SMM updates the NSD by adding a parallel path, which includes the source VNF referencing the S-VNFM and associates the NSD with the NS instance.
 10 6 NFVO -> S-VNFM, VIM NFVO (based on the reference) requests the S-VNFM to instantiate the source VNF and the VIM to instantiate the virtual networks needed (see note 1).
-7 S-VNFM, VIM -> NFVO S-VNFM and VIM report back to NFVO the instantiation of the source VNF and its virtual networks (see note 1).
-8 NFVO -> SMM NFVO reports to SMM the completion of the deployment of the modified NS (see note 1).
+7 S-VNFM, VIM -> NFVO 8 NFVO -> SMM NFVO reports to SMM the completion of the deployment of the modified NS (see note 1).
 9 SMM SMM performs the steps necessary to redirect the traffic to the source VNF according to the schedule indicated in the execution plan (see notes 1 and 2).
-10 11 NFVO -> G-VNFM, VIM M NFVO requests the G-VNFM to terminate the destination VNF and the VIM to remove the virtual networks not needed anymore.
-12 G-VNFM, VIM -> NFVO G-VNFM and VIM report back to NFVO the removal of the destination VNF and its virtual networks.
+10 SMM -> NFVO When no traffic is handled by the destination VNF instance anymore, SMM updates the NSD by removing the path with the destination VNF instance and associates the NSD with the NS instance (see notes 1 and 4).
+11 NFVO -> G-VNFM, VIM NFVO requests the G-VNFM to terminate the destination VNF and the VIM to remove the virtual networks not needed anymore.
+6, 7 12 G-VNFM, VIM -> NFVO G-VNFM and VIM report back to NFVO the removal of the destination VNF and its virtual networks.
 13 NFVO -> SMM NFVO reports to SMM the completion of the deployment of the modified NS.

-Actor/Role-condition Action/Description At # SMM SMM locks and terminates the G-VNFM if it is not used for any other VNF.
-2, 3, 4 • · · · · · SMM performs the steps necessary to verify that the source VNF and the S-VNFM are operating normally (see notes 1 and 3).
-Ends when SMM SMM commits the software modification process by releasing the resources that were used to protect the software modification and that were head the end to protect the software modification and NOTE 1: TE 1: If SMM detects a failure of the source VNF or the S-VNFM, e.g. any of them crashes, returns with an erro or the testing fails (see note 3), SMM determines if a retry as described in clause 5.8 is appropriate, otherwise it executes the fallback procedure described in clause 5.9. error, NOTE 2: The steps and the schedule of redirecting the traffic from the destination to the source VNF can be didepending on the NS and its functionality.
-SMM might need to interact directly or indirectly with differentiaties such as an EM, an SDN controller, etc. to carry it out.
-NOTE 3: E 3: As part of the verification, SMM can request a tester to execute some test cases to evaluate whether th instantiated entity (entities) and/or the system as a whole operate(s) as expected. the NOTE 4: 4: SMM uses the criteria specified in the execution plan to determine when the source VNF stops handling traffic.
+Actor/Role-condition Action/Description At # 14 SMM SMM locks and terminates the G-VNFM if it is not used for any other VNF.
+2, 3, 4 15 SMM SMM performs the steps necessary to verify that the source VNF and the S-VNFM are operating normally (see notes 1 and 3).
+Ends when SMM SMM commits the software modification process by releasing the resources that were used to protect the software modification and that enabled the software rollback (see note 1).
+NOTE 1: If SMM detects a failure of the source VNF or the S-VNFM, e.g. any of them crashes, returns with an err or the testing fails (see note 3), SMM determines if a retry as described in clause 5.8 is appropriate, otherwise it executes the fallback procedure described in clause 5.9. error, NOTE 2: The steps and the schedule of redirecting the traffic from the destination to the source VNF can be di depending on the NS and its functionality.
+SMM might need to interact directly or indirectly with different entities such as an EM, an SDN controller, etc. to carry it out.
+M can request a tester to execute some test cases to evaluate whether d/or the system as a whole operate(s) as expected. the NOTE 4: SMM uses the criteria specified in the execution plan to determine when the source VNF stops has traffic.
 This can include monitoring or other means. ng